Deep Learning Meets Adaptive Filtering: A Stein's Unbiased Risk Estimator Approach: The Proposed Framework

-in which the second and third equality comes from~\eqref{eq::IO} and~\eqref{eq::div_def}, respectively.
-It is worth mentioning that as discussed in~\cite{nobel2022tractable}, the SURE loss function can not be analytically derived for all estimators.
+It is worth mentioning that as discussed in~\cite{nobel2022tractable}, the SURE loss function can not be analytically derived for all estimators but it can be tractably evaluated using the methods introduced in~\cite{nobel2022tractable}.
 We leave derivation of this loss for \textit{deep RLS} for future extension of this study.

 While training \textit{Deep EASI} and \textit{Deep RLS}, we synthetically produce the observations $x(t)$ for $t=1,\ldots,T$ to use as the training set.
+Therefore, we have access to the sources $\mbs(t)$, the mixing matrix $\mbA$ and the variance of noise $\sigma^{2}$.
+Therefore evaluation of Evaluating the SURE loss in~\eqref{GSURE_lt} is possible while training the network.
+Backpropagation on the SURE Loss function is feasible by means of PyTorch’s auto-differentiation capabilities, which is used throughout much of our experiments below.

-Therefore, we have access to the sources, the mixing matrix used and the variance of noise.
-The blindness of the method refers to the test in which we only observe the mixtures.
-In our numerical experiments, we will deploy the SURE loss function in training the \textit{Deep EASI} network and illustrate the improvement in test loss over the initially proposed loss function in~\eqref{lt}.
+The blindness of our method refers to the test in which we only observe the mixtures.
+In our numerical experiments, we will deploy the SURE loss function in~\eqref{GSURE_lt} for training the \textit{Deep EASI} network and illustrate the performance improvement over the initially proposed loss function in~\eqref{lt}.
 Evaluating the SURE loss in~\eqref{GSURE_lt} does not require the ground truth $\mbs(t)$ and therefore the learning procedure will be unsupervised.